 J. Cole & Kendrick Lamar: The J. Cole/Kendrick Lamar Collaborative Album

 As two of the biggest names to rise to prominence in the last decade, Kendrick Lamar and J. Cole are easily some of the most talked about and respected relative new-comers to the rap game.
 Riding off the initial endorsements of Hip-Hop heavyweights early on in their careers (Dr. Dre and Jay-Z respectively) the two figures have not only branched out and crafted a lane of their own for themselves; they’ve each forged unique and dynamic identities which have respectively earned them the statuses of being two of the most creative and in-demand artists in the industry.
-This all said, since the two first worked together on Kendrick Lamar’s ‘HiiiPoWeR’ off his debut LP Section 8.0 back in 2011, murmurings of a potential collaborative LP between the two emcees have cropped up periodically over the past eight years every time one releases a project.
-In 2015 the two emcees surprised fans after they released a song entitled ‘Black Friday’ where the two traded verses over one another’s beats.
+This all being said, since the two first worked together on Kendrick Lamar’s ‘HiiiPoWeR’ off his debut LP Section 8.0 back in 2011, murmurings of a potential collaborative LP between the two emcees have cropped up periodically over the past eight years every time one releases a project.
+In 2015, the two emcees surprised fans after they released a song entitled ‘Black Friday’ where the two traded verses over one another’s beats.
 With Kendrick Lamar rapping over J. Cole’s ‘A Tale of 2 Citiez’ and J. Cole delivering a rebuttal by emceeing over Kendrick Lamar’s ‘Alright’.
 Alas, every time rumors and teases such as these these hinting at a collaborative record begin to re-circulate, they eventually are extinguished as soon as they were ignited.
 Leaving fans waiting for the next time one of the artists releases a new project.
-The Kendrick Lamar/J. Cole album is perhaps the most elusive project to to be chronicled on this list, seeing how it is one of the few to be acknowledged by one of the artist to be unlikely to ever be released.
+The Kendrick Lamar/J. Cole album is perhaps the most elusive project to to be chronicled on this list, seeing how it is one of the few to be actually acknowledged by one of the artist to be unlikely to ever be released.
 In May 2018, in a interview with radio personality Angie Martinez, J. Cole himself spoke on the unlikelihood of the album coming out saying, “We just did a few songs.
 Like, we did a bunch of ideas.
 Put it like that.
 It was nothing like, you wouldn’t call it an album”.
 Cole also went on to say, “It’s not like it’s something that’s actively happening.
 Not because it’s never gonna happen.
 Just because, like… it’s not right now, and I don’t like teasing or playing the game ’cause this has been going on for a minute”.
-So with all this said, given the two artists hectic touring schedules, and continually diverging directions musically, it seems increasingly unlikely that the two emcees will ever set aside enough time to lock into a full-length collaborative effort anytime in the near future.
-With both emcee’s profile’s growing larger with every passing year, while it would be a Hip-Hop head’s match made in heaven, only time will tell if these two lyrical titans will ever truly come together and work on a full-length project with one another.
+So with all this said, given the two artists’ hectic touring schedules, and continually diverging directions musically, it seems increasingly unlikely that the two emcees will ever set aside enough time to lock into a full-length collaborative effort anytime in the near future.
+While it would be a Hip-Hop head’s match made in heaven; with both emcee’s profile’s growing larger with every passing year, only time will tell if these two lyrical titans will ever truly come together and work on a full-length project with one another.